JZ Capital Partners Ltd - Director/PDMR Shareholding

 Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

-The Company was notified on 2 June 2021 that on 2 June 2021 the following holding of Ordinary Shares was acquired and is jointly beneficially held by Ashley Paxton, a Director of the Company, and his wife Alexandra Paxton:
+The Company was notified on 7 June 2021 that on 7 June 2021 the following holding of Ordinary Shares was acquired by Sharon Parr, a Director of the Company:

 Purchased

-Following this transaction, Mr Paxton and Mrs Paxton beneficially hold a total of 12,250 Ordinary Shares in the Company.
+Following this transaction, Ms Parr holds a total of 10,000 Ordinary Shares in the Company.

-The Company was notified on 2 June 2021 that on 2 June 2021 the following holding of Zero Dividend Preference Shares was acquired and is jointly beneficially held by Mr Paxton, a Director of the Company, and his wife Mrs Paxton:

 Enquiries: